Why 500 students

 inside AllCoaching specifically.

 The mechanics are deliberately simple.
 AllCoaching is built as an Indian educator marketplace — a discovery surface where lakhs of students arrive searching for content in their exam category and language.
+That demand is not abstract: India's edtech market was valued at ₹64,875 crore (US$ 7.5 billion) in 2024 and is projected to reach US$ 29 billion by 2030[1], and the country crossed 1,002.85 million internet subscribers by June 2025[2] — which is simply another way of saying the students you want are already online, already searching, every single day.
 When you publish 10 posts and 10 video classes, the platform indexes each item against subject, exam, language, and engagement signals, then surfaces them to students whose searches match.
 There is no advertising mechanism in the way — your content competes on relevance, not on bid amount.
+If you are weighing this against running your own funnel, the companion piece on SEO strategies for online course creators walks through exactly why the marketplace replaces that whole layer.

 The industry reality.
 An educator on an isolated personal app needs ₹50,000 to ₹2 lakh per month in marketing spend to reach 500 students inside six months.
 The same educator on AllCoaching marketplace typically reaches 500 student interactions in 7–14 days with zero ad spend — because the audience already exists on the platform, waiting to be matched.